 Clearly, compilation staging in itself does not help towards the goal of application compatibility with future GPUs.
-For this we need the two other mechanisms by CUDA Samples: just in time compilation (JIT) and fatbinaries.
+For this we need the two other mechanisms by the CUDA SDK: just in time compilation (JIT) and fatbinaries.

 6.6.1.
 Just in Time Compilation